 AP Seminar is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world topics and issues by analyzing divergent perspectives.
 Using an inquiry framework, students practice reading and analyzing articles, research studies, and foundational literary and philosophical texts; listening to and viewing speeches, broadcasts, and personal accounts; and experiencing artistic works and performances.
 Students learn to synthesize information from multiple sources, develop their own perspectives in research based written essays, and design and deliver oral and visual presentations, both individually and as part of a team.
 Ultimately, the course aims to equip students with the power to analyze and evaluate information with accuracy and precision in order to craft and communicate evidence-based arguments.
-There are no prerequisite courses required for the AP Seminar course.
-When selecting an Honors and/or Advanced Placement course, students and parents must complete the "Student & Parent Agreement for Enrollment in Advanced Courses" contract and submit with the course selection sheet.
+Please note: If a student selects an Honors or Advanced Placement course, a "Student & Parent Agreement for Enrollment in Advanced Courses" form must be completed online by the student and parent.
+Students will be directed during the Course Selection process where to find this online form.